Video Hits (Australian TV series): History

 From 1987 to 1999, the show highlighted songs featured in the Australian Music Report chart each week, before switching to the ARIA Report chart in the 2000s.
 This fluctuated from a Top 40 format to a Top 30, Top 20 and by early 2008, just a Top 10 countdown.

 In the late 1990s, an "Interactive Top 10" was introduced with songs supposedly voted in by the public.
 This was later stopped after claims of vote rigging.
 One case in particular saw a song by Australian singer Rani (called "Always on My Mind") chart in the Top 5 of the interactive chart for more than six months despite getting limited airplay and peaking at number 33 on the ARIA chart.

-Another Australian band Drops Of Light caused a furor amongst major labels when their independently produced clip "Never Knew The Way" was aired in 1989 as a hit prediction with the show assisting the clip to be signed to a worldwide distribution deal.
+Another Australian band Drops Of Light caused a furor amongst major labels when their independently produced clip "Never Knew The Way" was aired in 1989 as a hit prediction with the show assisting the clip to be signed to a worldwide distribution deal. in regards to the citation they were signed to Show Biz Videos a music video distribution company.

 In 2003, the show reached 1.5 million viewers every Sunday in metropolitan markets.

 Producers included Helen Ryan, Donna Andrews, Gary Dunstan.

 From 1987 to 2004, the show featured a non-stop video clip-based format.
 In 2004, the show introduced a new look and format that included feature interviews each week and clips from different music genres.

 During mid to late 2005, the show was broadcast live on Sundays with a live audience at such locations as shopping centres and festivals, this notably included a live broadcast on 4 September 2005 at that year's Royal Adelaide Show at the Adelaide Showground in Wayville, South Australia.
 Special guests appeared on the show to co-host, such as the Veronicas, the Black Eyed Peas and Melissa Tkautz to name a few.

 In 2006, the show was again broadcast live without an audience.
 The chosen artist picked songs they wanted played along with their own past and present videos in a format similar to ABC's rival music TV show rage.
 As of April 2007, the show still continued with this format.